-While the quasi-invertibility of $\psi$ is apparent, we need to check the two coherence condition from Section~\ref{s1}.
-The components of the first coherence conditions are computed for any pair $\vf,\vg\in G$.
-It is convenient to think of $V(\fg)=\oplus_{i,j}V_{i,j}(\vg)$ as a $Z-Z-$bimodule with a generator $b(\vg) = \sum_i b_{i}(\vg)$ for this computation:
+While the quasi-invertibility of $\psi$ is apparent, we need to check the two coherence conditions from Section~\ref{s1}.
+The components of the first coherence condition are computed for any pair $\vf,\vg\in G$.
+It is convenient to think of $V(\vg)=\oplus_{i,j}V_{i,j}(\vg)$ as a $Z-Z-$bimodule with a generator $b(\vg) = \sum_i b_{i}(\vg)$ for this computation:

 The equality $\psi_{\vf,\vg}= \psi_{\vf} \circ \psi_{\vg} $ is precisely the cocycle condition for the projective $G$-module $\,_ZS$.
 The second coherence condition degenerates since $\vi_{\sC}$ and $\Theta^2_{A\, \star}$ are identities.
 The coherence condition becomes